jontlo/email_validator/README.md

 This application uses Node and Express to validate an email address designated for an account sign-up process.
 The request is sent to the application as a stringified JSON object and responds with a JavaScript object containing two properties: (1) validity as a boolean and (2) error message (or a blank string if the email is valid).
 The request is POST and sent to ```/sign-up.```

-### Request: a JSON Object in the following format:
+### Request: a JSON object in the following format:
 ```
 data = {
         email: STRING,